konstructio/kubefirst/docs/kubefirst/gitlab/gitlab-repositories.md

 Take a look at the `Resources` section of the
 [GitLab provider documentation](https://registry.terraform.io/providers/gitlabhq/gitlab/latest/docs/resources).

 That was just GitLab.
-Take a look at all of the terraform providers that are available, the list of technologies you can manage in Terraform is really getting impressive. [](https://www.terraform.io/docs/providers/index.html)
+Take a look at all of the Terraform providers that are available, the list of technologies you can manage in Terraform is really getting impressive. [](https://www.terraform.io/docs/providers/index.html)

 ## Making Terraform Changes